 He’s the hottest new rapper on the East Coast.
 He and his homie S.O.
-Fresh (real name: Sarah Otto) have been dropping beats and scratching records together in the barn for years.
+Fresh (real name: Ashar Otto) have been dropping beats and scratching records together in the barn for years.

 Now they’ve moved to a new town, met some new people and started entering hip-hop obstacle contests together.

 Their latest single, “Halter Hater,” has rocketed to the top of the Agricultural Alternative charts.
 They just launched their own clothing line, HuacayaWear.

 Here comes the Lamborghini limousine to pick up LL Coal J and S.O.
 Fresh now.
 Of course it’s a convertible – because otherwise Coal’s neck wouldn’t fit.

 So if you haven’t already, don’t forget to check out their debut album, Cria-tion, and catch up with them at the club later!